 Software companies invest a lot of time interviewing customers and developing features to improve their product.
 Unfortunately, only a fraction of that time is typically spent marketing those features and ensuring that customers actually use them.
 Most feature announcements consist of little more than an ineffective blog post or email blast.

-In-app notifications and release notes are two of the most effective ways to market new features to customers.
+In-app feature announcements and release notes are two of the most effective ways to market new features to customers.
 Release notes provide a record of all changes to customers—including bug fixes that many marketing efforts ignore—while in-app notifications enable you to introduce features to the right customers at the right time.

-Let’s take a look at why feature announcements are important, what tools you can use to make them and tips that you can use to fine-tune your message.Most software companies spend a lot of time developing features but invest little in marketing them to customers.
+Let’s take a look at why feature announcements are important, what tools you can use to make them and tips that you can use to fine-tune your messaging.Most software companies spend a lot of time developing features but invest little in marketing them to customers.
 Click To Tweet

 Why Announce Features?